-No, it is actually different and sometimes this makes many programmers to think Julia is a very complex language which is not true.
+No, it is actually different and sometimes this makes many programmers think Julia is a very complex language which is not true.

 Well, by avoiding the use of global variables, it has been seen that programmers can make sure of speed.
 However, it is not always necessary to work with all the programmers.
 It actually depends on the experience and programming skills of a professional that how he/she can enhance the code speed.

-In Julia if a code is benchmarked or is very critical, the same should be assigned within a function.
+In Julia, if a code is benchmarked or is very critical, the same should be assigned within a function.
 If not, there are various compatibility problems that can declare their presence.
 Also, benchmarked codes sometimes need to be kept in a separate container.
 It is possible to call them with a single command from the same.

 toc() and tic() are the other functions that one can put equal to @time.
 However, they are not preferred by many programmers.
-The biggest reason for this is memory allocation problem.
+The biggest reason for this is the memory allocation problem.
 Both these functions consume more memory and can thus affect the performance up to a certain extent.
-With more memory, compatibility and performance related issue can commonly be seen.
+With more memory, compatibility and the performance-related issue can commonly be seen.

 The fact is Julia has been equipped with a very large number of supporting tools that the programmers can deploy when they want.
-In true sense, these tools are best in handling this task.
+In a true sense, these tools are best in handling this task.
 One of the best available tools is Profiling.
 With this tool, it is possible for the programmers to monitor the quality of their code at the same time they are writing it.
 All the bugs can thus immediately be managed.
-Some programmers say it consumes time but actually it doesn’t.
+Some programmers say it consumes time but actually, it doesn’t.

 Yes, it is allowed.
 However, programmers need to make it sure that they have annotated their type before actually using them in the machine.

-To eliminate such an issue, users can proceed with ProfileView package with the help of which everything related to complexity can be managed in a reliable manner.
+To eliminate such an issue, users can proceed with the ProfileView package with the help of which everything related to complexity can be managed in a reliable manner.
 Another package that can be considered is Lint.
 Programmers can always make sure of error elimination at the right time with this package.
 The best part is using these packages is not at all a big deal and there is no need for the programmers to have top-notch skills in packaging.

 In Julia, it is possible for the programmers to assign more than one task to the code they develop.
-In other words a code can do different functions.
+In other words, a code can do different functions.
 However, this needs a lot of advanced programming skills.
-Most of the programmers prefer wrapping their code in a new function to keep up the pace in this matter.
+Most of programmers prefer wrapping their code in a new function to keep up the pace in this matter.
 This is one of the major factors that have enhanced the overall application of Julia.
 Many programmers who are experienced now prefer Julia because of no other reason than this.

 It is statically typed

-MATLAB contains a very large number of modules whereas Julia doesn’t.
-This makes MATLAB to have more and in fact, advanced applications.
-Also, MATLAB is widely preferred in electronic and electrical application most of the time (although it has other applications too), Julia is a computer programming language.
+This is actually a tricky question.
+Avoid giving detailed answers and the same could be like this MATLAB contains a very large number of modules whereas Julia doesn’t.
+This makes MATLAB have more and in fact, advanced applications.
+Also, MATLAB is widely preferred in electronic and electrical applications most of the time (although it has other applications too), Julia is a computer programming language.
 Although MATLAB supports general programming, it is actually based on mathematical programming.
-Julia too can handle mathematical operations but not upto the extent MATLAB can.
+Julia too can handle mathematical operations but not up to the extent MATLAB can.

 Julia comes with some cons too.
 The biggest one is the limited library and the same is written in Julia only.
 This sometimes creates compatibility issues.
-Also, because of limited nature, programmers which are new have to take additional support again and again.
+Also, because of its limited nature, programmers which are new have to take additional support again and again.
 The construction and predefining of objects is a very daunting task in Julia except for some basic operations.
 In addition to this, defining of functions is also limited.

 Julia is having one of the major advantages over other languages when it comes to calling the C language.
 The fact is C functions can directly be called in Julia and without defining them in advance.
 There is actually no strict upper limit on this and C functions can be managed in an efficient manner.